Embedding Existing JavaScript Components in Uno Platform - Part 2

 This sample is a very simple integration as there is no callback from HTML to managed code and PrismJS is a self-contained framework (it does not download any other JavaScript dependencies).
 Some additional improvements can be done to make the code more production ready:

 • Make the control multi-platform.
-A simple way would be to use a WebView on other platforms, giving the exact same text-rendering framework everywhere.
-The code of this sample won't compile on other targets.
+Another would be to use a WebView on other platforms, giving the exact same text-rendering framework everywhere.
+The code of this sample won't run on non-WebAssembly targets.

-• Create script files instead of generating dynamic JavaScript.
-That would have the advantage of improving performance and make it easier to debug the code.
-A few projects are also using TypeScript to generate JavaScript.
-This approach is done by Uno itself for the Uno.UI.Wasm project.
+• Use script files instead of using ExecuteJavascript.
+That would have the advantage of improving performance and making it easier to debug the code.

 • Support more PrismJS features.
 There are many plugins for PrismJS that can be used.
 Most of them are very easy to implement.